-Each middle and high school student has an Advisory Teacher, Homeroom Teacher, and/or School Counselor (there will be some variation in these titles).
-The Advisory Teacher, Homeroom Teacher, and/or School Counselor assists students and Learning Coaches with course selection, student transfers, graduation requirements, college and career planning, interpersonal counseling, course placement changes as needed, and general academic guidance.
+Each middle and high school student has an Advisory Teacher, Homeroom Teacher, and/or School Counselor (titles may vary by school).
+The Advisory Teacher, Homeroom Teacher, or School Counselor assists students and Learning Coaches with course selection, student transfers, graduation requirements, college and career planning, interpersonal counseling, course placement changes as needed, and general academic guidance.

-A School Counselor or other qualified staff member is available to assist with high school credit or college/career questions and to help with post-high-school plans including career, college/university, the military, or the workforce.
+A School Counselor or other qualified staff member is available to assist with high school credit or college/career questions or to help with post-high-school plans including career, college/university, the military, or the workforce.